IRIS-LAB/iris-back/README.md

 IrisModule exports some useful providers.

 #### Cls provider
 ClsProvider is a provider which implements [TraceContext specifications](https://www.w3.org/TR/trace-context/).
-You can store datas into ClsProvider to access them while the request is living.
-Datas stored by ClsProvider as specific to the request lifecycle.
+You can store data into ClsProvider to access them while the request is living.
+Data stored by ClsProvider is specific to the request lifecycle.

-You can store datas as you could do that in JAVA with ThreadLocal.
+You can store data as you could do that in JAVA with ThreadLocal.
 Javascript does not support ThreadLocal because NodeJS is working on a single thread.
 Instead of that, NodeJS provide a feature called [Async hooks](https://github.com/nodejs/node/blob/master/doc/api/async_hooks.md).
 ClsProvider use [cls-hooked](https://github.com/jeff-lewis/cls-hooked) library to implements Trace context.